Louis-Aime/calendrical-javascript/README.md

  * **vatican, french, german, english** : they instantiate the *WesternCalendar*, with diffenent switching dates to Gregorian.
 The *era* display is used to diffentiate "Ancient Style" (Julian reckoning) from "New Style" (Gregorian).

 ### myEthiopic
+_Deprecated, suppressed in this version._
 The Unicode built-in Ethiopic calendar is redefined with name "ethiopicf", and exported as object **myEthiopic**.
 Here the era before Incarnation is displayed a different way from Unicode: years are not counted backwards.

 ### calendars
-The **calendars** exported array list all calendars mentionned above.
+The **calendars** exported array list all used calendars mentionned above.
 Each item represents one of the calendar objects.

 ## Usage

+### Milliseconds : static object
+ * DAY_UNIT, HOUR_UNIT, MINUTE_UNIT, SECOND_UNIT : number of milliseconds in these units.

 ### Chronos : class
 #### Constructor (calendRule : object, weekdayRule : object)
 The complete description of the parameters is available in Chronos.js.
 Calendars.js gives usage examples.
  * calendRule is a compound object that describes how to transform a counter into a compound object with date fields, and the reverse.
 The calendar should follow the integral postfix intercalation rule.
 The Roman (julian-gregorian) calendar follows this rule if the beginning of the year is shifted to 1 March.
  * weekdayRule is a compound object that summerizes the rules regarding weeks.
 Regular 7-days weeks are handled, as well as systems with epagomenal days: one or two epagomenal days each at different places in the year, or several epagomenal days at the end of the year.
-#### static values
- * DAY_UNIT, HOUR_UNIT, MINUTE_UNIT, SECOND_UNIT : number of milliseconds in these units.

 #### static errors
  * notANumber : error thrown when a non-numeric value is passed for a numeric field.
  * nonInteger : error thrown when a non-integer value is passed where an integer value is expected.